AxelBanderet/sigfox-blockchain/readme.md

     context.done();
 };
 ```
 From the integration tab, it is required to configure both inputs and outputs of your parser.
+Chose the queue previously created as an output of your FunctionApp

 ![Image](img/FunctionAppConfig.png)